daryll-ko/daryll-ko/README.md

 <h2>🙍🏻‍♂️ Hi!
 I'm Daryll.</h2>

 I'm a computer science student who finds the math and language parts of CS fascinating.
 I currently serve as an intern in one of my department's research laboratories: I investigate models of computation inspired by biology and write software to streamline these investigations.
-I also help out in some of my department's courses as a student assistant, and dabble in a bit of web development on the side when I feel like it.
+I also help out in some of my department's courses, and dabble in a bit of web development on the side when I feel like it.

 Aside from toying with code, I really like reading light novels and watching anime (I've been told I consume obscene amounts of these; oh well).
 I also get addicted to puzzle games and meta/philosophy articles from time to time.
 Oh, I also can't do sports for the life of me.